DLN492/Nic.D.L./README.md

 ## 🔬 Research Direction

-Current work focuses on:

-- cross-domain validation (EEG, telemetry, synthetic systems)
-- invariant detection and regime generalization
+Formalization of invariant structures and regime transitions in high-entropy dynamical systems.
-- scalable, reproducible computational pipelines